giomhern/project-ariel-ruhaan-gio/README.md

-# Investigating Demographic Disparities in NYC Arrest Data
+# Mapping Structural Disparities in NYC Policing

 This repository contains the `data` and `scripts` for an investigation on demographic disparities in NYC Arrest data.
 More specifically, this repository and corresponding report aim at tackling our research question:

-> Controlling for offense type and time, how do arrest rates differ across NYC precincts with varying racial compositions?

-through a lens of ethics, fairness, and bias.
-This research question is derived from the larger, broader question:

-> Given similar offense types and time periods, do precincts and communities experience different arrest rates?
+> “Given comparable offense types and time periods, do ZIP-code areas in New York City with different racial and socioeconomic compositions experience differing arrest intensities?"

+Ethical Themes:

+- Fairness: Are arrests proportionate to community demographics?
+- Responsibility: How should analysts interpret open policing data without reproducing harm?
+- Privacy: Why aggregate at ZIP level instead of individuals or officers?
+- Bias Propagation: How biased data can affect predictive policing models.

+Hypothesis:

+ZIP codes with higher proportions of Black and LatinX residents will show higher arrest intensities, even when controlling for offense type, income, and borough.

 ## Methodology